hex-five/multizone-ada/README.md

    - This zone controls a robot via GPIO; if you do not have the robot then this zone simply yields for you
    - Robot commands are all issued ia messages from zone 1:
      - send 3 > - unfold
-     - send 3 1 - begin recursive dance
+     - send 3 1 - start preprogrammed sequence
-     - send 3 0 - stop recursive dance when it reaches home
+     - send 3 0 - stop preprogrammed sequence (upon reaching home position)
      - send 3 < - fold

 ### For More Information ###